Matt Wood flying a plane.

 What do you enjoy most about your job?

-I enjoy the personal interactions with students in and out of the classroom—seeing the students over their time with us as they grow from learning basic mechanics to mastering some fairly complicated quantum mechanics, for example, and the parallel growth in their own confidence in their abilities.
+I enjoy the personal interactions with students in and out of the classroom—seeing the students over their time with us as they grow from learning basic mechanics to mastering some fairly complicated computational physics simulations, for example, and the parallel growth in their own confidence in their abilities.
 Our department motto is: “We don't just study physics, we DO physics!”

 What is a project that you are working on or have recently finished?

-Recently, I've been working a lot with time-series photometry data from the NASA TESS and Kepler satellite missions.
-I study close binary star systems with orbital periods of 30 minutes to a few hours, and these missions return brightness measurements every minute or two for a span of months to years.
+Recently, I've been working a lot with time-series photometry data from the NASA TESS and Kepler satellite missions, and am serving as the Scientific Director for the Center for Backyard Astrophysics (CBA; cbastro.org).
+The CBA is a global citizen-science network of small telescopes dedicated to the photometric study of cataclysmic variable (CV) stars which produces thousands of hours of time-series photometry of CVs every year.
+Cataclysmic variables are close binary star systems with orbital periods of 30 minutes to a few hours.
 Similar to how we can use seismology time-series measurements to study the interior structure of the Earth, we can use these time-series measurements of stars to probe the structure and evolution of the stars themselves—a field known as asteroseismology.
-We also have our own research-grade telescope just south of campus which is the largest in East Texas with a 27-inch aperture that our students use to collect data for analysis and publication.
+We also have our own research-grade telescopes just south of campus which is the largest in East Texas with 24- and 27-inch apertures that our students use to collect data for analysis and publication.
 It's a great way for students to get into research, since the telescope is 100% ours and available every clear night.

 What class have you taught that you enjoy better than others?
 What makes the material exciting?